skeoop/skeoop.github.io/Home.md

 * Using JDBC to access a database
 * Object-Relational Mapping (ORM) to save and retrieve objects in a database.
 Many apps are simpler if let an ORM framework do the work for you, instead of using JDBC yourself.
 EBean and ORMLite are easy to use.
 * For Java, the Java Persistence API (JPA) is the standard.
 EclipseLink is the reference JPA implementation.
 We won't cover JPA, but EBean uses much of the JPA API.
+* Design: separate persistence from other classes in your app.
+Defining Data Access Objects (DAO) is one common design.

 ---